Take a course in Alaska's wildest classrooms!

 Late summer showcases a wealth of mushrooms throughout interior Alaska.
 Join local naturalist Eric Groth in Denali National Park to learn various techniques for identifying native wild mushrooms.
 Taking clues from the landscape, we’ll hone our observation skills and gain experience using field guides.
 We’ll learn about the many roles mushrooms play in Denali’s vastly different environments as we gain an appreciation for wild mushrooms and how they influence our lives.

 Hiking will be moderate, covering distances of approximately 1 mile round trip, and including as much as 500 feet of elevation gain.
-We will be hiking off trail on uneven tundra and forest terrains and will likely encounter wet tundra / forest conditions and small stream crossings.
+We will be hiking off trail on uneven tundra and forest terrains and will likely encounter wet tundra / forest conditions and minor stream crossings.
 Participants must be in good physical condition.

 Like any outdoor activity, there are inherent risks associated with our field courses yet we actively manage our exposures and depend on you to play a role in our risk management.
 Read more here.